wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-users-groups-approles/includes/2-users-groups.md

 While administrators can control what users have access to an app using the **User assignment required** property, developers would need to account for specific users within the app.

-Developers can accomplish the same restriction option using popular authorization patterns like Role-Based Access Control (RBAC) which can simplify the app's code and administration of users within the app.

 RBAC helps you manage resources, what areas of an app users have access to and what they can do with those resources.

 Developers first create a *role definition* within the app's registration in the Azure AD admin center.
-Next, the app's code can request from Microsoft identity all app roles the user has been added to.
 The code within the app can check if the user has access to certain resources based on the roles assigned to the user.

 This pattern simplifies management as the app developer can define the roles, while administrators can grant users to these roles without requiring updates to the app's code.